epogrebnyak/weo-reader/README.md

 - macro variables across countries for a given year,
 - country-year panel for single macro variable.

+## Testimonials

+> Thanks for your contribution and am happy to be able to work off of your codes.
+This is really awesome.

+> I have been using your WEO API which is very great!

+> I wanted to express our appreciation for your package, `weo-reader`.
+We have used the package extensively in our work.
+It has been an invaluable tool for efficiently updating our database and conducting research.

 ## Dataset releases (vintages)

 Dataset releases (vintages) are available back to 2007, the reported data goes back to 1980, forecast is three years ahead.